SmitNVaghasiya/singlepage-resume-checker/remaining_tasks.md

 ------- Important tasks.
 -- My main function of the resume checking is not complete. - Currently dashboard is not able to take all the data from the resumechecker and show in the dashboard. - After making proper resumechecker make dashboard according to that.
 -- Half of the work is completed but i have to make sure to increase the responded content size i think it is in big size in the resume testing project.
 -- Make sure that analysis result page is showing all the content and also the dashbord page.

 -- After user returns to the resumechecker page all the data must remain as it is.
 As right now it is not happening all data is being lost or have re-eneter even though it is not lost.

--- Sign in button is becoming bigger when pressed so remove that transition.
 -- when error shown increase the size of the sign up card only not the sign in page.
--- footer contact info must be corrected and also remove all the fake info from the site.

 -------- Must complete only after completing above tasks.
 -- Add the Google sign in and sign up inside of my website.
--- "How We Compare" make sure that this feature is correct.
+-- "How We Compare" make sure that this feature is correct. ---For now this is correct.
 -- Cheking the Delete Account feature and also all the features inside of the settings.

 -------- Future add on.